 And understand how people risks might be impacted by this specific set of functionality and ensure appropriate actions are taken to mitigate the risks.

 Agile development requires increased change management involvement

-Building a mature internal enterprise change management capability within your organization will support the change management needed to successfully deliver agile projects, and enable your organization to remain agile in the long term.
+Building a mature internal Enterprise Change Management capability within your organisation will support the change management needed to successfully deliver agile projects, and enable your organisation to remain agile in the long term.

-We have developed an easy guide to assess how mature your organization’s change management capability is and how you can increase your ability to support and agile organization.
+We have developed an easy guide to assess how mature your organisation’s change management capability is and how you can increase your ability to support and agile organisation.
 Read more about it in our white paper here.

-If change agility is key for your organization you may also be interested in Roadmap Pro, our innovative new change management toolkit.
+If change agility is key for your organisation you may also be interested in Roadmap Pro, our innovative change management toolkit.

 It enables you to fully align and map your change projects to an agile approach using a step-by-step built-in planning capability.